 Here’s the Art Beat story about Willy Vlautin, produced by OPB’s Robe Imbriano.
 It includes Vlautin reading from his work and talking about his writing process and his music.
 You can watch Art Beat on OPB-TV Thursdays at 8pm.

-Audio recording: Steven Kray, Randy Layton, William Ward
+Audio recording: Steven Kray, with Randy Layton and William Ward

 Videographers: Greg Bond, Nate Sjol, Jarratt Taylor

 Performance videos edited by: Jarratt Taylor